marakana/advanced-java-20121029/README.md

   - Producer-Consumer: implement concurrent programs as a set of producers which push messages to a queue, and consumers which pop messages from the queue.
 Use java.util.concurrent.BlockingQueue to implement this cleanly, and avoid explicit synchronization.

   - Builder: start with an empty "builder" object, and chain method calls to append/set properties on it.

+  - Decorator: wrap a class that implements low-level functionality in another class that implements additional higher-level functionality.
+Example: java.io.*